Iseratho/iseratho.github.io/README.md

 # Publications

+- Reiter-Haas, M., Wittenbrink, D., & Lacic, E. (2020, September).
+On the Heterogeneous Information Needs in the Job Domain: A Unified Platform for Student Career.
+In Fourteenth ACM Conference on Recommender Systems (pp. 573-574).

+- Reiter-Haas, M. (2020).
+Evaluation of Job Recommendations for the Studo Jobs Platform.
+MA thesis.

 - Lacic, E., Reiter-Haas, M., Kowald, D., Dareddy, M. R., Cho, J., & Lex, E. (2020).
 Using autoencoders for session-based job recommendations.
 In User Modeling and User-Adapted Interaction, 1-42.